Grammar

 hou2 m4 hou2好唔好good or not?

-To ask a yes or no question, say the verb, then 唔, then the verb again: 好唔好 asks “are you well?”.
+To ask a yes or no question, say the verb, then 唔, then the verb again: 好唔好 asks “is it good / OK?”.
 The verb 有 (have) is special: its question form is 有冇, asking “do you have?”.

 nei5jau5mou5caa4